Directory Services: What is a Responsibility Center Account Administrator?

-It is the responsibility of the RC Administrator to ensure all data they are providing is accurate, services are being managed conscientiously, and resources are allocated and used for their intended purpose.
+Each RC Administrator must ensure that all data they are providing is accurate, services are managed conscientiously, and resources are allocated and used for their intended purposes.

 In terms of the Central Directory Service (CDS) and University Computing Accounts, this entails the following duties:

 - distributing initial passwords to new individuals with primary accounts (see below)

 - creating and managing sponsored accounts